hclplotfunction of the

 Optionally, active palette can be illustrated by using a range of examples such as a map, heatmap, scatter plot, perspective 3D surface etc.

-be desaturated (emulating printing on a grayscale printer) and, if the
+desaturated (emulating printing on a grayscale printer) and collapsed to

 emulate different types of color-blindness (without red-green or green-blue

 choose_palette by default starts the Tcl/Tk version of the GUI while